rhpvorderman/minimal-xy/README.md

 - Good usability, simple & intuitive navigation
 - Focus on what's really important &ndash; your articles
 - Presented in a clean and straightforward way
+- Very lightweight:
-- Very lightweight, no custom fonts, no external css or javascript links.
+  - no custom fonts,
+  - no javascript
+  - no trackers
+  - no social media buttons, disqus integration or other integrations.
+  - no dependencies.
+In order to view the site, no javascript or css will be downloaded from external sources.

 Features